 27 million Americans are living with osteoarthritis.
 Unfortunately, this number is expected to climb to 67 million by 2030.
-As we work to improve this number, we wanted to educate our patients on the stages of OA, how it develops, and how we treat the condition.
+As we work to improve this number, we wanted to educate our patients on the stages of osteoarthritis, how it develops, and how we treat the condition.

 The Stages of Osteoarthritis